patrodriguez108/p2-self-checkout/p2-self-checkout.md

 - How is the box size calculated?

 ?
 The box size is calculated using pixels

+[uses pixels; box-size calculated using padding and border-size; box-size accounts everything that needs to be inputted]

 - What is the difference between margin and padding?